Union Minister slams KCR's comments on surgical strikes | Politics

 - India

-Taking exception to Telangana Chief Minister K Chandrasekhar Rao's comments that he would like to know the truth about surgical strikes, Union Minister G Kishan Reddy on Monday asked if Pakistan's own actions of declaring a no-fly zone in their own air space for more than six months after Balakot were not proof enough.
+The BJP on Monday hit back at Telangana Chief Minister K Chandrasekhar Rao for seeking to know about the truth about India's 2019 surgical strikes in Pakistani territory, with Union Minister G Kishan Reddy asking if the neighbouring country's action of declaring a no-fly zone in its own air space for more than six months after the Balakot strike was not proof enough.

+By asking proof of the surgical strikes, KCR, as Rao is also known, has now joined the bandwagon of the ''Tukde Tukde gang and urban naxals'' to cast aspersions on the armed forces, the Union Tourism Minster said.

+Retaliating to a terror attack on February 14, 2019 by the Pakistan-based Jaish-e-Mohammed (JeM) terror group at Pulwama in Jammu and Kashmir that left 40 CRPF personnel dead, Indian warplanes struck the biggest terrorist training camp of JeM deep inside Pakistan's Balakot days later.

-He was responding to media reports that Rao, during a press conference on Sunday, questioned the surgical strike by the Indian Army.
+He was responding to Rao on Sunday questioning the surgical strike by the Indian Air Force.

+Lending support to Congress leader Rahul Gandhi who demanded proof on the surgical strike, Rao said half of the country including himself wants to know the truth behind the targeted strike.

 If these are not enough, then KCR can seek proof from Pakistan Prime Minister Imran Khan, he said.